RFigCon/RadixSort-Java/README.md

 SpeedTest.java was also updated, it had a bug where it sorted the array, and then tried to sort that array (which was already sorted) with the other method.

-OldRadix.java was also not actually going through the whole array to check if it was sorted.
+OldRadix.java also had to be fixed because it was not actually going through the whole array to check if it was sorted.